ctmm-initiative/ctmmweb/inst/app/help/1_app_options.md

   - `cache.zip`: cached calculation results.
 Exactly same calculation can be finished instantly
   - `report.html`: work report.
   - `plot.zip`: the plots saved as `png` or `pdf` files.
 - The zip can be imported later by `Load Data` button in `import` page.
 Thus you can restore previoius data and cache.
+Note the app data format may evolve and old saved data may not work with newer version app.
+You can always use the exactly same version app if needed.
 - If you made some changes to the original input data like removed outliers, added time subsets, you can save the changes through `Save Data`.
 Later you can restore the csv data through `combined_data_table.csv`, the more complete data through `data.rds`, or whole data zip through `Load Data`.